Three Apps for the Healthy Eater

 It’s very easy to undertake your own research these days, what with the convenience of smartphones.
 All you have to do is download an app from either iTunes or Google Play, and you’ll see hundreds of apps that can help you monitor what you eat.
 It isn’t surprising, really, given the fact that almost everyone these days has a smartphone that they rely on whether it’s for entertainment or guidance with a certain problem.
 Gaming Realms, a software developer that hosts games for Spin Genie, implies that about 50% of mobile usage is done outside of gaming, which makes the device a pretty popular and powerful tool for doing research.

-Here are three apps that you may want to check out for if you want to monitor what you eat and whether it’s healthy.
+Here are three apps that you may want to check out for if you want to monitor healthy eating:

 1 – Epicurious